dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    drawn away by the stockholders in distant parts, though removed from this state, would not be deposited at Baltimore.
-It is very possible that a branch of the present Bank may extend there, and in this view they are defeating their own future interest: If one part of the state is thus to go on in opposing the other, no great good can arise to either.
+It is very possible that a branch of the present Bank may extend there, and in this view they are defeating their own future interest: &mdash; If one part of the state is thus to go on in opposing the other, no great good can arise to either.
 The principle is ungenerous and the policy injurious, and the more it is reflected upon the worse it will appear.

-   The cry and bubble, the falsehoods and insinuations that were raised against the Bank have sunk and wasted away as groundless clamors always will.
+   The cry and bubble, the falshoods and insinuations that were raised against the Bank have sunk and wasted away as groundless clamours always will.
 The politics founded on such contrivances never succeed, and the event serves to involve the projectors in disgrace.
 A very little serious thinking was sufficient to convince any man, that the more money could be